freakabhi/learn_angular/README.md

 learn_angular
 =============

-This is for getter better feel of Angular JS
+We are building app which will show mobile catalouge, with the help of Angular JS.